Summary

 Conclusions

-These results show that wheatgrass facilitates wound healing in animals.
+These results demonstrate that wheatgrass can facilitate wound healing in animals.

 Wheatgrass extract was highly effective in most cases, and chronic wounds that were unresponsive to other treatments also healed rapidly.